dojot/docs/source/architecture.rst

 how to handle each one of the services that are part of the platform.
 More specifically, it is responsible for modeling different services, exposing a simplified configuration interface and propagating this configuration to the various services when requested.
 It acts as a centralized configuration manager for multiple services.

-Fiware Perseo
-**************

-The CEP service is responsible for analysing in real time the data processing flows for selected events and triggering actions when specific conditions or thresholds are reached.
-This component is used for creating notification events from the pure data that is incoming from the IoT devices.
-It is integrated with the platform through the context broker and its configuration is abstracted by the service orchestrator.

 History
 *******